How to route internal Office 365 messages through an on-premises mail server

 - Make sure the connector can be validated.

 If your connector cannot be validated, this is caused by issues related to your environment.
 Do not proceed further until you solve all the problems and validate the connector.
 Otherwise, your messages may not be delivered correctly.

 - Once your connector is successfully validated, you can create its clone which will be controlled via a transport rule.
 In this way you will be able to decide which messages are supposed to reach the on-premises part of the environment, without affecting the default hybrid configuration.

-- On the first page of the wizard, select the following mail flow scenario: From Office 365 To Your organization's email server.
+- On the first page of the wizard, select the following mail flow scenario: Connection from: Office 365, Connectionto: Your organization's email server (Fig.2.).
 Click Next.